 Testosterone undecanoate (Aveed), an injection recently approved by the Food and Drug Administration, is injected less frequently but must be administered by a health care provider and can have serious side effects.

 - Patch.
 A patch containing testosterone (Androderm) is applied each night to your back, abdomen, upper arm or thigh.
 The site of the application is rotated to maintain seven-day intervals between applications to the same site, to lessen skin reactions.

 Gel.
 There are several gel preparations available with different ways of applying them.
-Depending on the brand, you either rub testosterone gel into your skin on your upper arm or shoulder (AndroGel, Testim), apply with an applicator under each armpit (Axiron) or spray on your inner thigh (Foresta).
+Depending on the brand, you either rub testosterone gel into your skin on your upper arm or shoulder (AndroGel, Testim), apply with an applicator under each armpit (Axiron) or pump on your inner thigh (Fortesta).